 - Cost Per Sale

 Another powerful metric for any business type is sales volume.
 This is where you calculate the total cost per sale.
 Your calculation should include the hours and wages of all employees involved in the sale, as well as the cost of goods or services sold and so on.
 As many costs as possible should be included in this metric to get the most accurate numbers possible.
 Benchmarking and tracking the cost per sale over time will help you identify inefficiencies and possible process improvements through technology and/or training.

 Net Promoter Scores or NPS are a powerful customer satisfaction metric.
 This score can be used to determine the effectiveness of your customer engagement strategies.
 It costs 25 times more to acquire a new customer than it does to retain a current customer and NPS can be a key indicator to customer retention levels.
 Having a good NPS score means that you have more satisfied customers that will stay loyal to your business and promote you to their friends or colleagues.
 Having a high NPS can lower your cost per sale and increase your overall profits.
 Therefore, your NPS can help you measure productivity, efficiency, and overall business performance because it will identify how effective your customer service and marketing strategies are.

 These are just a few possible metrics you can apply to track your business performance.
 Benchmarking and reassessing these numbers over time is essential to tracking your process efficiency and trends within your business.
-Click here to learn more about ways to improve your business’ performance.
+Learn more about the ways outsourcing can drive efficiency and business performance.